greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpmt-gp_storage_rca_collector.html.md

     - gp_distributed_log
     - pg_appendonly

-- Transaction logs
+- Data from transaction logs, if you call this tool with the `-translog` option

 - AOCO data for a given appendonly, column-oriented table

 - AO data for a given appendonly table

-Note: some commands might not be able to be run if the user does not have correct permissions.
+**NOTE**: some commands might not be able to be run if the user does not have correct permissions.

 ## <a id="exs"></a>Examples